Understanding An Inferiority Complex: Definitions, Effects, And How To Manage

 One study reported that feelings of inferiority are linked with depression, insomnia, and hostility.
 It causes an individual to be self-deprecating, and they will only feel good if they are doing better than others.
 They also have a hard time receiving compliments or praise.
 Dr. Fran Walfish, a family and relationship psychotherapist, says, "People with an inferiority complex won't be comforted by positive feedback, or if they are, it won't stick for too long."

-Other signs and symptoms of inferiority complex include but are not limited to:
+Other signs of an inferiority complex include but are not limited to:

 • Abnormally high competitiveness